Hiram Mann: Later life and career

 Mann pursued a career in the U.S. Air Force after the war and then entered the civil service.
 He retired from the military as a lieutenant colonel in 1972.
 He completed his bachelor's degree utilizing the G.I.
 Bill and later obtained a master's degree as well.

 Hiram and Kitty Mann retired to Titusville, Florida, in 1974.
 Mann spoke extensively on his experience as a member of the Tuskegee Airmen.
 He often spoke at college campuses and school advocating for education and perseverance.
 In 2005, he attended the unveiling of a bust of Charles P. Bailey, a fellow Tuskegee Airman, which was placed on display at the DeLand Naval Air Station Museum in Deland, Florida.
 In 2013, he was one of four Tuskegee veterans who rode in a Model A Ford in Orlando, Florida's, Veterans Day Parade.

 Mann was one of just six Tuskegee Airmen to attend the dedication of the Tuskegee Airmen monument at the Orlando Science Center in 2013.
 The Orlando monument is the first in the nation dedicated to the Tuskegee Airmen.
 An inscription on the plaque reads, "Their example inspires future generations to reach to the skies and to realize that all things are possible."

 Hiram Mann died at a hospice in Titusville, Florida, on May 17, 2014, at the age of 92.
-His wife of 71 and a half years, Kathadaza "Kitty" Mann, died March 2, 2012.
+His wife of 71 1/2 years, Kathadaza "Kitty" Mann, died March 2, 2012.
 He was survived by his son, Gene Mann, and three grandchildren.